Donny Lia: Racing career

 Lia had been set to drive for HT Motorsports in the No. 59 Toyota in late 2007, and drove at Homestead hoping for a full 2008 season.
 However, sponsorship did not pan out, and instead joined The Racer's Group (TRG) for the 2008 season, driving Kevin Buckler's No. 71 The Racer's Group/Nationrides.com/Zurich North America Chevrolet Silverado starting at Auto Club Speedway (he was ineligible to race at Daytona because of minimum driver proficiency rules, with Mike Bliss running the race).
-He had his first Top 10 finish at Martinsville Speedway when he finished ninth.
-He scored his first Craftsman Truck Series win at Mansfield in the Ohio 250 on May 24, 2008 by nudging race leader David Starr out of the way on the final lap, which is currently the only lap he has led in his Truck Series career.
+He had his first top-ten finish at Martinsville Speedway when he finished ninth.
+He scored his first Craftsman Truck Series win at Mansfield in the Ohio 250 on May 24, 2008 by nudging race leader David Starr out of the way on the final lap.
 He was the first rookie to win a Truck Series event since Carl Edwards in the 2003 season.
 He was the also the first driver from Riverhead, New York to win a NASCAR national series race since Steve Park's final Cup Series win in 2001.
-Late in the season, Lia was released from TRG, and signed to drive for Randy Moss Motorsports for seven of the final eight races of the season.
+Late in the season, Lia resigned from TRG, and signed to drive for Randy Moss Motorsports for seven of the final eight races of the season.

 Lia returned to the Mystic Missile in the Whelen Modified Tour in 2009, winning four times and winning his second championship.
-He also made his Nationwide debut at Lowe's Motor Speedway, but finished last in the No. 07 SK Motorsports Toyota Camry.
 He drove a part-time schedule in the No. 07 and No. 21 Chevrolet Silverados for SS-Green Light Racing in the Truck Series in 2010.
 He then ran three truck races for Stringer Motorsports near the end of the season.